Jan-Dec 2020

 Evangelical Christianity

 In it's simplest form, an 'Evangelical Christian' is simply a Christian who takes the Great Commission seriously.
 Jesus said “All authority in heaven and on earth has been given to me.
-Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.
+19 Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, 20 and teaching them to obey everything I have commanded you.
 And surely I am with you always, to the very end of the age.”
-(Matthew 28:18b-20 (NIV))
+(Matthew 28:18b-20 (ESV))

 Of course, most people consider being 'evangelical' to mean something more.
 So do evangelicals.